stuartellis/tf-tasks/README.md

 TFT_UNIT=my-app task tft:new
 ```

 The tooling creates each new unit as a copy of the files in `tf/units/template/`.
-The template directory contains a complete, working TF module for AWS resources.
+The template directory contains a complete and working TF module for AWS resources.
 This means that each new unit is immediately ready to use.
 You are free to change units as you need.
-For example, you can completely remove the AWS resources.
-The tooling only requires that a unit is a valid TF module with these tfvars:
+For example, you can completely remove the AWS resources from a unit, or use different versions of the same providers in separate units.

+The tooling only requires that each unit is a valid TF module with these tfvars:

 - `environment_name` (string)
 - `product_name` (string)